MiamiOH-CSE274/Portfolio/README.md

 * Graph project
 * Consult with Dr. Brinkman on an alternative project

-I chose to do the Graph Algorithms Lab for the implementation of an Adjancency Lists.
+I chose to do the Graph Algorithms Lab for the implementation of an Adjacency Lists.
 Here is a link to my source code on my branch in Brinkman's repository on github: https://github.com/MiamiOH-CSE274/08_Graph_Lab/blob/kojsmn/Graph.cpp

 7 - Implement graph algorithms